ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 ### Antenna Mode

-This option is only available to Gemini-Capable TX Modules.
+This option is only available to Gemini-capable TX Modules.
 See the Gemini Page for more details.

 Available Options: